 Apple Music vs. Spotify…and the winner is?

-So, how does Apple’s classic, universal brand identity stack up to Spotify’s colorful and vibrant look-and-feel?
-While Apple appeals to a global audience and attracts an older demographic, Spotify capitalizes on millennials and their lively music culture — while both can be considered brand champions in their own ways.
-Which brand do you prefer?
-Let us know in the comments below!
+So, how does Apple’s classic, universal brand identity stack up to Spotify’s colorful and vibrant look and feel?
+While Apple appeals to a global audience and attracts an older demographic, Spotify capitalizes on millennials and their lively music culture.
+So, though both can be considered brand champions in their own ways, we give extra props to Spotify for ushering in the next generation of music listeners.
+What do you think?